Welcome to today's edition of the Rush 24-7 podcast.

 This according to two sources.

-The judge, U.S. District Judge James Robertson, one of 11 members of the Super Secret FISA court, foreign intelligence surveillance court, sent a letter to the Chief Justice John Roberts late Monday notifying him of his resignation without providing an explanation.
+The judge, U.S. District Judge James Robertson, one of 11 members of the Super Secret FISA Court, Foreign Intelligence Surveillance Court, sent a letter to the Chief Justice John Roberts late Monday notifying him of his resignation without providing an explanation.

 However, two associates familiar with his decision said yesterday that Robertson privately expressed deep concern that the warrantless surveillance program authorized by the president in 2001 was legally questionable and may have tainted the FISA court's work.

-So we this is this is a partisan judge.
+So this is a partisan judge.

 I think more liberal judges ought to quit.

-Why is everybody upset the guy quit?
+Why is everybody upset?

-He only quit Pfizer.
+He only quit FISA.

-Get him the hell out of there.
+I know he only quit FISA, but get him the hell out of there.

 This is serious stuff.